Mircea-MMXXI/azapy/docs/Kelly_th_doc.md

 To illustrate Kelly criterion let's examine a simple coin tossing game.
 In this game you are allowed to bet any portion of your capital on hands on the outcome of the tossing.
-You may bet repeatedly until either you get bankrupt or you get board .
+You may bet repeatedly until either you get bankrupt or you get bored .
 We also assume that the coin is unfair.
-And you know that the probability to get Heads is say $p=60\%$.
-The question is how much should you bet on each throw of the coin.
+And you know that the probability to get Heads, say $p=60\%$.
+The question is how much should you bet on each coin tossing.

-It is clear that, since the probability to get a Head is bigger than $50\%$, you will always bet on the Heads with no exceptions.
+It is clear that, since the probability to get Heads is bigger than $50\%$, you will always bet on the Heads with no exceptions.
 However, you still need to determine how much should you bet.
-Certainly not betting at all will not increase your capital.
-On the other hand, betting the entire capital in all instances will lead sooner or later to bankruptcy.
+Certainly, not betting at all will not increase your capital.
+On the other hand, betting the entire capital in all instances will lead with certainly to bankruptcy.

 Kelly criterion provides an optimal solution to this problem.